lcpz/awesome-copycats/README.rst

 Notes
 =====

-Complements are provided by lain_: be sure to meet its dependencies_.
+Complements are provided by lain_.

 Fonts are Terminus_ (Multicolor, Powerarrow Darker), Tamzen_ (Copland), Roboto_ (Holo) and Tamsyn_ (other ones).